septor/septor/README.md

 I'm Patrick.
 I enjoy developing odd projects mostly for personal use.

-My current favorite project is [Tumult](https://github.com/septor/tumult).
+My current favorite project is [Tumult](https://github.com/septor/tumult), though I've put more work into [Gallery](https://github.com/septor/gallery) lately.
 I also continue to dig deeper into Flutter.
+I'm toying around with Godot as well.

 <!--
 **septor/septor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.